 - Developmental abnormalities

 Once this examination is complete, your dentist and dental hygienist will determine whether your oral health necessitates a preventative dental cleaning, also called a dental prophylaxis, or whether interventional periodontal therapy is necessary.

-If left untreated, sleep apnea can result in a growing number of health problems, including:
+Left untreated, sleep apnea can lead to various health problems, including:

 - Heart failure, irregular heartbeats, and heart attacks